 One challenge that particularly affects the Alpine region is global and climatic change and the associated natural hazards.
 In this regard, the population’s response to risk is of great importance.
 Regional cooperation models for financing protective measures, such as water associations and cooperatives in the area of flood, avalanche and rock protection, can make an important contribution here.

-The expert event "Cooperation in Natural Hazard Management" at the Tyrol Days of the European Forum Alpbach offers the opportunity to discuss the different forms of cooperation as well as the challenges and possible solutions with science and practice, local and regional decision-makers throughout the Alps and Europe.
-All interested persons are cordially invited to join the discussion on Saturday, 18 August 2018 between 2 and 6 p.m. in the Congress Centre Alpbach in Alpbach, Austria.
+The expert event "Cooperation in Natural Hazard Management" at the Tyrol Days of the European Forum Alpbach, which took place on the 18 August 2018 in the Congress Centre Alpbach in Alpach, Austria, offered the opportunity to discuss the different forms of cooperation as well as the challenges and possible solutions with science and practice, local and regional decision-makers throughout the Alps and Europe.

 On 5 and 6 July, the regions and states of the Alpine region met in the EUSALP Executive Board, the EUSALP body responsible for coordination, in Pörtschach am Wörthersee in the Austrian region Carinthia.
 In parallel, a meeting of the leaders of the nine EUSALP Action Groups took place.
 The Executive Board prepared the Annual Forum, the largest event under the Tyrolean Presidency, which will take place in Innsbruck on 20 and 21 November under the motto "shaping.future.together. - with the next generation".
 In addition, the regions and states began to prepare the General Assembly, which on 20 November will provide political impetus for the coming year.
 The Italian delegation gave a preview of the Italian Presidency in 2019.